fbrei/simple-ann/Readme.md

 Todo List
 =========

-- So far you can only create single neurons. => implement layer architecture with some automizations and useful defaults
 - Implement a function that generates the perceptive map of a NN
 - simplify training process
 - allow to save the trained NN to a file and also read from it